misterblack1/trs80-diagnosticrom/README.md

 - Clears screen and writes a welcome message.
 - On the Model I/III:
 	- If the first bank of DRAM only has 4K:
 		- Tests that first bank of 4k repeatedly.
+These systems cannot have more than 4K of RAM, so nothing above 4K is tested.
 	- If the first bank of DRAM is 16k:
 		- Tests all three DRAM banks (48K) repeatedly.
 Missing banks (e.g., for a 16K or 32K machine) will be listed with all bits in error (`76543210`).
 	- After each test, the diagnostic will play a good bank or bad bank tune.
 If a bad bank exists, it will beep out which bits are bad and print this to screen.
+	- It is possible to run the diagnostic ROM with NO DRAM installed at all.
+It will still work properly.
 - The Model II can (theoretically) have up to 512K of DRAM:
 	- The first 32K of DRAM (from `$0000` to `$7FFF`) is always present, but at boot time, the ROM is mapped in and makes the RAM from `$0000` to `$0FFF` inaccessible.
 		- The diagnostic first tests the second physical bank of DRAM located at `$4000-$7FFF`.